 Item Description

-1 GPSMAP Owner's Manual chartplotter
+1 GPSMAP A12/12x3 chartplotter

 2 GPSMAP HDMI cable (HDMI OUT)

 3 Display with an HDMI In port, such as a computer or television

 4 Dry environment, protected from moisture

-Pairing the GC[TM] 100 Camera with a Garmin Chartplotter
+Pairing the GCTM 100 Camera with a Garmin Chartplotter

-Before you can connect a wireless device to the chartplotter wireless network, you must configure the chartplotter wireless network
+Before you can connect a wireless device to the chartplotter wireless network, you must configure the chartplotter wireless network.

-- 1 With the camera within an unobstructed 76 m (250 ft.) of the chartplotter, quickly press \circlearrowleft three times. - 2 On the chartplotter, select Settings > Communications > Wireless Devices > Garmin Camera > Start. - 3 Follow the on-screen instructions.
+- 1 With the camera within an unobstructed 76 m (250 ft.) of the chartplotter, quickly press () three times. - 2 On the chartplotter, select Settings > Communications > Wireless Devices > Garmin Camera > Start. - 3 Follow the on-screen instructions.